 Questions and answers will often reference screenshots, keyboard keys, or menu items (especially on technical and software tests) to clarify their meaning.

 Referring to images and screenshots: If the question only includes one image, simply say "as shown in the image below" or something similar as appropriate.
-If the question and answers refer to any of multiple images, name the images and reference the appropriate name.
+If the question and answers refer to multiple images, name the images and reference the appropriate name.
 If you're using a combination of image references and keyboard keys, see keyboard section below.

 Referring to keyboard keys and mouse actions: Capitalize keyboard keys, using both PC and Apple versions, and accompany them with the appropriate action.
 For example: Press Control (PC)/Command (Apple) + F. Mouse or trackpad actions don't need special formatting.
 For example: double-click the left key, etc. When combining keyboard actions with screenshot images, include the screenshot images in quotes.
 For example: Press Control + "C" (where "C" refers to image or point "C" offered in a screenshot).

-Refering to menu items: When referring to menu items in a software, use bold formatting and copy the capitalization used in the software.
+Referring to menu items: When referring to menu items in a software, use bold formatting and copy the capitalization used in the software.
 For example, Click File and select Save as... or click Edit > Image, etc.

 Placement of images and blocks of code